-This measures quantifies the distance between the observed equity portfolios of country l and y.
-Finally, to obtain a measure of dispersion of country l's portfolio from the EMU group we compute the aggregate portfolio wedge (apw) of country l.
-It is a more synthetic measure allowing to quantify the dispersion of country l's portfolio from a group Y of n countries.
+This measure quantifies the distance between the observed equity portfolios of country l and y.

+To obtain a measure of dispersion of country l's portfolio from the group of EMU countries we compute the aggregate portfolio wedge (apw) of country l.
+This is a more synthetic measure that allows us to quantify the dispersion of country l's portfolio from a group Y of n countries.
 The apw of country l with respect to group Y is obtained by adding up the bpw with respect to each country y in the pool Y either attaching the same weight to each country y (unweighted apw)